ridelsam/fw-dev/README.md

 # STM32 Platform – Embedded Firmware Development Portfolio

 This repository serves as a comprehensive collection of my embedded systems projects and experiments, built primarily on the **STM32** platform.
-It reflects my ongoing effort to deepen and refine my understanding of **bare-metal firmware development**, **system architecture**, and **low-level programming** — from foundational concepts to advanced design practices.
+It reflects my ongoing effort to deepen and refine my understanding of **bare-metal firmware development**, **system architecture**, and **low-level programming**, from foundational concepts to advanced design practices.

 The work here spans multiple years of hands-on development, integrating learnings from various tutorials, reference designs, and self-directed projects.
 It also serves as a technical portfolio demonstrating my approach to embedded engineering, problem-solving, and firmware development.